Forza Horizon Hub

 What is the best car to learn drifting?

 A forgiving rear drive car like the Toyota GR86, Subaru BRZ or a tuned Nissan Silvia.
-Lighter, moderate power cars are easier to control than high powered monsters.
+Lighter, moderate-power cars are far easier to control than high-power monsters, so they let you build muscle memory without constantly spinning.

 Do I need a drift tune?

 It helps a lot.
-A high locked differential, softer rear and grippy front make initiating and holding slides much easier than a stock setup.
+A high locked differential, a softer rear and a grippier front make initiating and holding slides much easier than a stock setup.
+You can learn the inputs on a stock RWD car, but a drift tune makes everything more forgiving.